abajowski/szkolenie/02.ssr [ terraform ]/workshop/07.cdn/readme.md

 terraform apply
 ```

-13. Go to AWS console and verify if cloudfront is created
+13. Go to AWS console and verify if cloudfront **https://console.aws.amazon.com/cloudfront/home?region=eu-west-1#distributions:** is created

+14. Find the **Domain name** of your cloudfront, open in the browser eg d2tq2mqcgzlv60.cloudfront.net/dev/index , please remember to add **/dev/index** at the end.
+You can try also with the **/dev/about**